rubencaro/harakiri/README.md

 ## TODOs

 * Get it stable on production
+* Rearrange using a supervised `Task` for the main loop and regular helpers to access the ETS table.
+No need for a `GenServer` anymore.
 * Use ETS to preserve state
 * Optional creation of watched files.
 * Support for multiple apps on each action set.